About Me

 Holistic Horsework's Accredited Musculoskeletal Unwinding; Home Study, 2021.

-Level 1 Tensegrity Balancing Therapy; In-Person Clinic, 2023.
+Tensegrity Balancing Therapy - Level 1; In-Person Clinic, April 2023.

 Accredited Equine Rehab Therapist Program graduate, including use of massage gun.
 Hosted by the Association of Certified Equine Therapies and taught by Superior Therapy LLC; September 2023.

-Equine Osteopath 2-year Diploma Programme; Animal Osteopathy International; estimated graduation: late 2025.
+Equine Functional Osteopathy 1-year Certificate Programme; Animal Osteopathy International; completion January 2025.

 Why am I venturing into horse bodywork?